ch3mz-za/SCUtil/README.md

 > This clears out logs and cached items that are typically found within > the RSI Launcher's App Data which sometimes prevent the game from
 > starting.

 ### 1.8.
-Backup control mapping
+Backup and restore control mapping

-> This does a backup of your game's custom control mappings.
+> This does a backup of your game's custom control mappings as well as give you the option to restore previously backed up control mappings.
+> The backup location can be found in the parent directory of your Star Citizen game files.

+### 1.9.
+Backup screenshots

+> This gives the user the ability to backup their Star Citizen screenshots.

 ## 2. Running SCUtil